Fifth generation of video game consoles: Other consoles

 The Sega 32X, an add-on console produced by Sega for the Genesis, was launched in November 1994.
 The Sega Neptune, a standalone version of the 32X, was announced but ultimately canceled.
 Sega failed to deliver a steady flow of games for the 32X platform.
 With customers anticipating the PlayStation on the horizon, and with Sega's more technically advanced Saturn already competing on the market in Japan, sales of the 32X were poor.

 NEC, creator of the TurboGrafx-16 of the previous generation, entered the market with the PC-FX in late December 1994.
 The system had a 32-bit processor, 16-bit stereo sound, and video capability.
-Despite its impressive specs, it did not have a polygon processor and was marketed as a 2D and full motion video games console.
+Despite its impressive specifications, it did not have a polygon processor and was marketed as a platform for 2D and full motion video games.
 The PC-FX game library was criticized for being low in quality, and having titles that relied more on animation than gameplay.
-Due to low expected sales it was never released outside of Japan.
+Due to low expected sales, it was never released outside of Japan.

-Because of many delays in the release of the upcoming Nintendo 64, in 1995 Nintendo released the Virtual Boy, a supposedly portable system capable of displaying true 3D graphics, albeit in monochromatic red and black.
-Despite being marketed as a portable system, it is not actually portable in practice due to the lack of head strap.
+In 1995, Nintendo released the Virtual Boy, a supposedly portable system capable of displaying true 3D graphics, albeit in monochromatic red and black.
+Despite being marketed as a portable system, it is not actually portable in practice due to the lack of a head strap.
 Also, because of the nature of its display, the system reportedly caused headaches and eye strain.
 It was discontinued within a year, with fewer than 25 games being released for it.
 Although it sold over 750,000 units, Nintendo felt that it was a failure compared to consoles such as the Super Nintendo, which sold over 20 million.